brianglass/anastasis/files/weekday_vespers5.md

 O Word of God, supremely good, as one condemned hanged on a Cross for us, snatch us from the fire to come, from dread condemnation and from every other penalty, at the entreaties of the Mother of God.
 For day after day by thoughts we all anger you, O Christ, supremely good and lover of humankind.

 Seeing you nailed to the Cross by your own will, O Jesu, the sun shuddered, the earth was shaken, the rocks were rent, the graves opened in fear and all the Powers of heaven stood amazed.
-As the Virgin saw you on the Cross, Master, she cried out, Â‘Alas!
-What is this sight?Â’
+As the Virgin saw you on the Cross, Master, she cried out, ‘Alas!
+What is this sight?’

 O the infinite goodness of the one incarnate from you, all-praised Mother of God.
 For he willingly endured Cross and death, that he might save the world that he had fashioned.
 Implore him from punishment to deliver me also, wretched and most woeful, and to make me dwell where the light that knows no evening shines.